Wheeling & Dealing.

 By Cory on Tuesday, October 15, 2013 at 2:51 PM

-The one thing that came from Big Tex's fiery demise during the final days of last year's State Fair of Texas -- besides a new, bigger, even creepier version of the iconic statue -- was a steady wave of press for the fair, which pretty much lasted the full 341 days between last year's closing and this year's opening.
+The one thing that came from Big Tex's fiery demise during the final days of 2012's State Fair of Texas -- besides a new, bigger, even creepier version of the iconic statue -- was a steady wave of press for the fair, which pretty much lasted the full 341 days between the 2012 fair's closing and the 2013 fair's opening.

-Maybe it's just because the memories of an ablaze Big Tex are still so fresh, but many regard the incident as one of the low points in the fair's 127-year history.
+Maybe it's just because the memories of an ablaze Big Tex are still so fresh, but many regard the incident as one of the low points in the fair's history since its launch in 1886.
 And, for sure, it certainly put a strange spin on the fair.

 But what you didn't hear about -- the story that didn't make national news -- was just how close the State Fair of Texas came to losing another, perhaps even more treasured icon from its grounds.

 Unlike Big Tex, who only shows his face for 24 days out of each year, the 212-foot-tall Texas Star remains erect year round in Fair Park, a permanent fixture in the Dallas skyline for nearly three decades now.
-But, for a brief time last year, there was serious concern that the Texas Star -- the tallest Ferris wheel in the Western Hemisphere and the cornerstone of the midway since Texas' Sesquicentennial -- might not return to the grounds in 2013.
+But, for a brief time after the 2012 fair, there was serious concern that the Texas Star -- the tallest Ferris wheel in the Western Hemisphere and the cornerstone of the midway since Texas' Sesquicentennial -- might not return to the grounds in 2013.

 So, somewhat quietly, the Texas Star was put onto the market.
-And, according to Barbara and her daughter Mary Talley, at least one of the potential parties interested in buying the wheel hoped to relocate it away from the fair grounds.
+And, according to Barbara and her daughter Mary Talley, at least one of the potential parties interested in buying the wheel hoped to relocate it away from Fair Park.

 "[Mike's] in his late 60s, my mom's 70," says Talley.
 "They decided they're just tired."

-It takes a lot of mass to support 252 riders weighing around up to 185 pounds each on average -- or more than 23 tons of fair-goer weight.
+It takes a lot of mass to support 252 riders weighing around 185 pounds each on average -- or more than 23 tons of fair-goer weight in total.
 Also built into the ride is a permanent structure that's used to store tools, spare parts, schematics, the uniforms of 18-person crew it takes to operate the ride, and the batteries and walkie-talkies used by employees to communicate while on the job.

 In its early days, the Ferris wheel's original owners even slept in that base on occasion.